fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='danger' title='Final submissions' text="
 - Make sure to submit your [final course reflections](final-reflections).
 - Make sure you are following the _Metahistory_ [writing guide](metahistory-guide) and [final checklist](metahistory-presubmission-list).
 - Once you are completely done with your essay, make a pull request just like you did for your revision assignment.
+I will take your pull request to be your signal that you are completely done with your essay.
+Again, you are free to submit pull requests for minor changes (if you notice a typo or something).
 - All work due DEC 13, but let me know if you need more time!
 "%}